minorua/Qgis2threejs/source/2.9/Exporter.rst

 Resampling Method
 ^^^^^^^^^^^^^^^^^

-Specifies how DEM elevation values are sampled when generating the 3D terrain mesh.
-Bilinear resampling is selected by default.
+Specifies how DEM elevation values are resampled when generating the 3D terrain mesh.
+Bilinear resampling is used by default.

 * Bilinear resampling
    Resamples DEM elevation values using bilinear interpolation.
 This method calculates elevation values by interpolating